 Vertical cracks are typically straight hairline cracks, though they can become slightly wider.
 Concrete must be prepared using the proper techniques and materials to avoid this.

-Causes of vertical crack:
+Causes of Vertical Cracks:

 - When plaster expands during drying, it can lead to shrinkage.
 This is due to humid conditions.
 This can be fixed using paint and filling.